 ii.
 In determining the allocation of program funds, FRA may also consider geographic diversity, diversity in the size of the systems receiving funding, the applicant's receipt of other competitive awards, projects located in or that support transportation service in a qualified opportunity zone designated pursuant to 26 U.S.C.
 1400Z-1, the percentage of non-Federal share provided, the percentage of non-Federal share provided as a cash contribution, and whether such non-Federal share is provided by multiple sources.

 iii.
 Consistent with the Department's R.O.U.T.E.S.
 Initiative (https://www.transportation.gov/rural), the Department recognizes that rural transportation networks face unique challenges.
 To the extent that those challenges are reflected in the merit criteria listed in this section, the Department will consider how the activities proposed in the application will address those challenges, regardless of the geographic location of those activities.

 FRA will conduct a four-part application review process, as follows:

 a.
 Screen applications for completeness and eligibility;

 b.
-Evaluate eligible applications (completed by technical panels applying the evaluation criteria); and
+Evaluate eligible applications (completed by technical panels applying the evaluation criteria);

 3. Reporting Matters Related to Integrity and Performance